 24 to 36 Months

-A key to disciplining toddlers and preschoolers is to keep things very simple.
+A key to disciplining toddlers and preschoolers are to keep things very simple.
 According to research, adults with long reprimands were less effective than those with short and direct ones.

 It’s Time-Out Time!

-Kids between the ages of 24 to 36 months are also ready for you to try using ‘time-outs’.
+Kids in the age group of 25 to 34 months are also ready for the ‘time-outs’.
 A ‘time-out’ is a disciplinary method wherein when your child misbehaves, he gets one minute to sit quietly in a chair or in his room to calm himself down for every year of his age.
 For example, a 3-year-old gets 3 minutes.
 They get up only when you say the ‘time-out’ is over.